 Soon the tumor shrinks as the cells stop dividing and die.

 Brachytherapy can also be used along with External Beam Radio Therapy (EBRT) and other cancer treatments.

 a.
 HDR (High Dose Rate)

-HDR Brachytherapy is a powerful way of delivering radiation therapy internally by inserting a tube called Catheter directly targeting the tumour.
+HDR Brachytherapy is a powerful way of delivering radiation therapy internally by inserting a tube called a Catheter directly targeting the tumor.

 The radioactive sources pass through this tube and destroy the cancer cells.

-HDR Brachytherapy can be used as a standalone treatment or after the tumour is removed surgically to eliminate other remaining cancerous cells.
+HDR Brachytherapy can be used as a standalone treatment or after the tumor is removed surgically to eliminate other remaining cancerous cells.